 We know that strong sports clubs help to build a strong sense of community.
 We’re investing millions of dollars into upgrading sports grounds and facilities in Melbourne’s northern and eastern suburbs to keep local clubs playing and thriving during construction and beyond.

 More than 20,000 players from 34 sporting clubs and associations will benefit from a $68 million investment to help upgrade sporting facilities while North East Link gets built.

 We’re committed to minimising the impact on sporting and recreation facilities and we’ve been working closely with clubs, that will need to temporarily or permanently move to new grounds.
 We’ve worked in collaboration with councils, sports leagues and state sporting associations, schools and landowners, to determine the best places to deliver these upgrades with the most community benefit and set them up for success well into the future.
 The outcomes of the Environment Effects Statement (EES) process also helped to determine where the investments were made.

-Works to upgrade sports grounds are well underway and are due to be complete this year before major construction begins from 2021, so clubs can make a smooth transition to their temporary or permanent homes.
+Works to upgrade sports grounds are well underway and are due to be complete this year before major construction begins, so clubs can make a smooth transition to their temporary or permanent homes.